The Final Few Moments

 “It’s going to be okay,” he said.

 “I know.
 It just isn’t yet.”
-She sounded so fatalistic, so down.
-At that moment he had a dark premonition of Sasha deteriorating, sinking into permanent despondency.
-Despite her generally upbeat demeanor, and her recent enthusiasm for returning to work, she’d suffered several minor bouts of melancholy over the years, nothing serious, but she was susceptible, and those had been some of the most difficult times for Robert, because although he made an effort to be sympathetic and encouraging, and he tried to be the supportive husband that his wife loved, he could work no magic to help revive Sasha during her down periods, and Robert wasn’t good at being helpless.
-He was good at solving problems, but he couldn’t solve Sasha’s black moods, and they seemed to becoming more frequent and lasting longer, and he feared they mostly had to do with him.
+She sounded so down.
+At that moment he had a dark premonition of Sasha sinking into permanent despondency.
+Despite her generally upbeat demeanor, and her recent enthusiasm for returning to work, she’d suffered minor bouts of melancholy over the years, nothing serious, but she was susceptible, and those had been some of the most difficult times for Robert, because although he was sympathetic and encouraging, and tried to be the supportive husband his wife needed and loved, he could work no magic to help revive Sasha during her down periods, and Robert wasn’t good at being helpless.
+He was good at solving problems, but he couldn’t solve Sasha’s black moods, and they seemed to becoming more frequent and lasting longer.
+He feared her moods mostly had to do with him, although he couldn’t pinpoint what he was doing wrong.

-He took her hand in his and kissed her fingertips.
+He took her hand and kissed her fingertips.
 “What do you say we go back to bed?”

 Her mouth turned down and she sighed heavily, as if he’d annoyed her.
 “I can’t think about that right now.”